dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure Configuration Management.md

 DSC can be configured for our VM from our Automation Account Instance
 On Linux state configuration can be managed using Python Scripts as well

+Steps to onboard VM to Azure State Management
+- Import Configuration
+- Compile Configuration (Under the hood DSC uses MOF files and WMI)
+- Onboard VM into Azure Automation State Management
+- Assign Node Configuration (Compiled configuration) to VM
+- Check node status

 **ApplyOnly**: Apply the configuration when the VM is created
 **ApplyAndMonitor**: Apply the configuration and monitor it for changes
 **ApplyAndAutoCorrect**: Monitors the configuration and corrects the configuration if the values are changed

 [Azure Automation State Configuration overview | Microsoft Learn](https://learn.microsoft.com/en-us/azure/automation/automation-dsc-overview)

-Custom Scripts Extension allows to download PowerShell Script onto a VM and execute it
+**Custom Scripts Extension** allows to download PowerShell Script onto a VM and execute it

 ---